DjebbZ/svn2git/README.md

 Automate versioning from SVN to Git.
 For lazy people.

-This script may be useful if you use to share code but use git locally to version your files.
+This script may be useful if you use SVN to share code but use git locally to version your files.
 This small script is not related at all to git-svn.
+It may prove useful when SVN and Git are used independently.

 When doing `svn up`, if files versionned by Git are deleted, we have to manually remove them for the Git repo.
 This script tries to automate the process.

-And is also the occasion to learn basic BASH programming.
+And it's also the occasion to learn basic BASH programming.

 How it works
 ------------